-At Munck Wilson Mandala, we recognize that great lawyers along with our staff do not come from a single source, nor do they look and think alike.
-We are committed to an inclusive, open and respectful environment where all our personnel are recognized for their achievements and encouraged to realize their fullest potential.
-Our diversity, or rather, our inclusiveness, makes us a stronger law firm.
-A more creative law firm.
-And a law firm that brings to bear varied perspectives, experiences, backgrounds, talents and interests in the service of our clients.
+At Munck Wilson Mandala, we are committed to an inclusive, open and respectful environment where all personnel are recognized for their achievements and encouraged to realize their fullest potential.
+Our diversity, or rather, our inclusiveness, makes us a stronger law firm, a more creative law firm, and a law firm that brings to bear varied perspectives, experiences, backgrounds, talents and interests in the service of our clients.

 Network of Indian Professionals, Dallas Chapter

 NetIP-Dallas is an organization dedicated to helping South Asian professionals in the communities in which they live and work through community service, professional development, cultural awareness, and political awareness.

 Part of the American Intellectual Property Law Association, Women in IP Law’s mission is to inspire and empower women in IP to reach their potential.
 The Women in IP committee strives to be a leader in the awareness and understanding of women’s issues in IP.
 The committee develops content to facilitate members’ professional development and to maximize a truly balanced and inspired life.